Quit and relaunch Wispr Flow

 Dictation has a maximum session duration — 20 minutes on desktop, 5 minutes on iOS and Android.
 If your dictation stops after a long session, this limit was reached.
 Start a new session to continue.

 Note: On desktop, Flow warns you at the 19-minute mark before automatically stopping at 20 minutes.
-The notification text may currently say 6 minutes, but the actual limit is 20 minutes.
 On iOS and Android, if your session ends at the 5-minute mark, you receive a notification letting you know it was automatically submitted — this is not a crash or error.
 All audio from the session is preserved and transcribed normally.

 Still need help?